Oriole Dog Training Club Schedule of Classes

 Note: All participants in Nose Work classes at the NW100-NW400 levels are required to volunteer 8 hours at an ODTC K9 Nose Work© or AKC Scent Work event for each class in which they are registered.
 Volunteering is a fantastic learning opportunity that offers the opportunity to watch multiple dogs searching.
 We learn as much or more from observation as we do from running our own dogs.
 Information regarding trial dates/opportunities to volunteer will be provided.

-[NW102] Introduction to Odor/K9 Nose Work©. - FULL Instructors: Sue Cox, CNWI, Jacqueline Reardon, CNWI.
+[NW102] Introduction to Odor/K9 Nose Work©. - FULL Sue Cox, CNWI, and Jaqueline Reardon, CNWI.
 6 Weeks.
-This is the next sequence in the program for dog/handler teams who have completed NW101 NW Foundations: Introduction/Foundation to K9 Nose Work©.
+This is the next sequence in the program for dog/handler teams who have completed [NW101] NW Foundations: Introduction/Foundation to K9 Nose work©.
 The instruction provided in this class will follow the methods and foundation of K9 Nose Work©.
 Classes focus on continued teaching and encouraging the development of your dog’s natural scenting abilities by using their desire to hunt for food and/or toys, now paired with NACSW competition odors (Birch/Anise/Clove).
 Searches may be videotaped as part of the educational process.
 Dogs are worked one at a time and must be crated between activities.
 Dogs may be introduced to indoor settings, outdoor settings, and vehicles in addition to continuing work with containers/boxes.
-Note: One dog per handler.
-Volunteer Requirement: Beginning with the Winter 2026 semester, there will be a volunteer requirement noted above in this section. *Class Dates: Jan.
-8, Jan.
-22, Feb.
-5, Feb.
-19, Mar.
-5, Mar.
-19. Front Training Room.
+Note: One dog per handler. *Class Dates: Apr.
+9, Apr.
+23, May 7, May 21, Jun.
+4, Jun.
+18. Front Training Room.

 |